About Us

 Jeff is Amara’s dad and currently lives in North Carolina.
 He has been a critical care nurse for 30 years and has witnessed first hand the trauma and tragedy of addiction.
 Watching his daughter, most of the time from afar, fight her addiction was heartbreaking.
 He is honored to be a part of the Amara Rose Foundation and hopes it can help with both prevention and support in our communities.
 Jeff and his husband, Tom, are raising three children, all of whom were adopted at birth and whose origins began with birth mothers fighting addiction.

 Sam is a mom of twins and is married.
 She works with people who struggle with poor mental health and addiction.
 She is currently working on getting her bachelor’s degree in psychology.
-She had struggled with addiction for eight years and has been in recovery for over seven years.
-She continues to spread the wonderful word and freedom of recovery.
+She struggled with addiction for eight years and has been in recovery for over seven years.
+She continues to promote the wonderful word (and freedom) of recovery.

 Veronica Hoiland